karikai/Back-It-Up/README.md

 # Back-It-Up

-This project is a php and mysql based application that allows users to back up their files.
-The files are stored in the directory public/uploads.
+This project is a PHP and MySQL based application that utilizes the Symfony framework.
+The web app allows users to back up their files and stores them in the uploads directory.

 ## Prerequisites

-To connect this to your own mysql server you must add your server and user information to src/service/databaseconnector.php.
+To connect this to your own MySQL server you must add your server and user information to src/service/databaseconnector.php.

 Then you must have the following tables and schemas in your database: